skinkade/fsharpforyou.github.io/fsharpforyou/chapters/learning_the_language/function_composition/piping.md

 |> f
 ```

-Another way of demonstrating this, is to define our own `|>` operator.
+Another way of demonstrating this is to define our own `|>` operator.

 ```fsharp
 let inline (|>) value func = func value